-Elements making up the core should be viewed as the minimum necessary; expansion or addition of areas is encouraged in developing an overall curriculum plan.
-Items within the core may be modified for regional, state or institutional variations.
+This curriculum document consists of three sections: foundational content, core content and optional content.
+Items within each section may be modified for regional, state or institutional variations.
 The descriptions and objectives are general in nature and not all inclusive.
-Instructors may modify the descriptions and objectives to reflect personal knowledge and experience.
-Curriculum content in outline form is intended to provide the general aspects that should be covered in the curriculum, while allowing instructor latitude in choosing specific content to make up individual courses.
-Program faculty should decide whether to combine topics in a single course or divide the information in one content area into separate courses.
+Instructors may modify the descriptions and objectives to reflect personal knowledge, experience, institutional preference or accreditation requirements.
+Curriculum content in outline form is intended to provide the general aspects that should be covered in the curriculum, while allowing instructor latitude in choosing specific content to design individual courses.